DodgeballDatabase/DBSEA-Carousel/Readme.md

 Work around the lack of a cover that can link in Wordpress and maintain consistency when using an image alone and with overlay, filters, and text.

+You can preview the slides at this link: https://html-preview.github.io/?url=https://github.com/DodgeballDatabase/DBSEA-Carousel/blob/main/flat_preview.html

 Documentation is minimal but can be expanded as needed.

 ## Usage